 2. the action of God through the priest (absolution of sins).

 1445.
 What are the three acts of the penitent that conversion requires?
-(CCC 1450) The three acts of the penitent that conversion requires are:
+(CCC 1450)

 1. contrition